Skip to main content

 3 mentions Positive Neutral Negative

-The game's optimization has been criticized for its confusing graphics and poorly designed puzzles that detract from the overall experience, particularly in the final level, which feels frustratingly timed and punishing.
-Players express disappointment that the focus on speedrunning and repetition overshadows the narrative, indicating a need for better optimization in future titles.
+The game's optimization is criticized for its frustrating final level, which features confusing graphics and poorly designed puzzles that detract from the overall experience.
+Players feel that the emphasis on speedrunning and repetition undermines the narrative, leaving them hoping for better optimization in future titles.

 • “Hopefully, their next game is gonna offer more than pretty things to look at in a well-optimized package.”